 All appraisers must update to current minimum USPAP Standard

 The minimum standards (USPAP) that apply to every appraiser are currently updated every two years to ensure personal property appraisers stay current and protect the public interest.
 Credible appraisals are vital to the national and world economy.
 The public needs appraisers and must have a basis for trust.
 The Appraisal Foundation was identified by Congress as the source of minimum Standards and Qualifications for all appraisers.

-Novotny was the first personal property appraiser in the USA to be certified in 2002 to teach USPAP to all personal property appraisers.
+In 2002 William (Bill) Novotny was the first personal property appraiser in the USA to be certified by the Appraiser Qualifications Board (AQB) of the Appraisal Foundation (TAF) to teach USPAP to all personal property appraisers.
 He has remained certified ever since and regularly teaches USPAP classes on nearly a monthly basis to personal property appraisers.
 His current "AQB Certified USPAP Instructor Certification" is current until early 2022 and is shown below.
 Find out more!